 There you have it!
 Now your columns and rows are hidden.
 However, if you ever want to reenable the hidden items, we can show you how to do that too.

 Within Google Sheets, any of your hidden columns and rows will be represented by arrows that link between the start and end of the hidden items.
-For example, if you chose to hide columns B through F, the two arrows would appear between A and G. Simple double-click this arrow to make the hidden items appear again.
+For example, if you chose to hide columns C and D, the two arrows would appear between B and E. Simple click this arrow to make the hidden items appear again.

 Now that you know how to hide columns and rows in Google Sheets, you should know that you can also manipulate rows and columns to your will.
 We’re going to show you how as a little bonus.